 I tested my recipe with King Arthur Measure for Measure.
 It worked well.
 I assume most gluten free flour blends will work well in this recipe.

-You can definitely pan fry the gnocchi.
-Just toss them into the butter sauce and cook them until they are slightly crisp on the outsides.
+You can definitely pan-fry the gnocchi.
+Toss them into the butter sauce and cook until they are slightly crisp outside.

-No, gnocchi shouldn't be chewy.
-The gnocchi should be pillowy soft in texture.
+No, gnocchi shouldn’t be chewy.
+The gnocchi should be pillowy and soft in texture.
+If your gnocchi turned out chewy, be sure you used baked and not boiled potatoes.

-You can easily use sweet potatoes and make sweet potato gnocchi.
+You can easily use sweet potatoes to make sweet potato gnocchi.

 This pillowy gluten free gnocchi will keep fresh in the refrigerator for up to 3 days.
-I recommend storing it in an air-tight container.
-You can also freeze the gnocchi.
+I recommend storing it in an airtight container.

 More Easy Gluten Free Italian Recipes: